Novgor0d/CDE2310_G11/Software/Lessons_Learnt.md

 **Alternative Strategies:**

 - **Moving average**: Average the temperature over a sliding window of frames to smooth out noise, and trigger flare firing when the temperature exceeds the average by a certain margin.
-- **Peak detection**: Identify sudden temperature increases over a short period (e.g., 1-2 frames) as indicative of a heat source.

 This would help achieve more reliable detections and minimize false triggers.